I have blotted out your transgressions like a cloud and your sins like mist; return to me, for I have redeemed you. (Isaiah 44:22 ESV)

 God has rescued us from the dominion of darkness and brought us into the kingdom of the Son He loves, in whom we have redemption, the forgiveness of sins.10

-God the Father buys us back from Satan’s domain and brings us into Jesus’ kingdom and family, even though we do not deserve it at all.
+God the Father buys us back from Satan’s domain and brings us into Jesus’ kingdom and family, even though we do not deserve that at all.
 It reminds me of Christ’s Parable of the Prodigal Son.
 God still forgives people who have done all kinds of terrible things.
 In the parable, the father gives the repenting son a kiss, a ring, and a robe instead of a lecture.
 God the Father gives a party instead of probation.
 The elder brother is self-righteous and legalistic, but Jesus won’t allow that.
-He has the father say: “We had to celebrate and be glad, because your brother was dead and is alive again; he was lost and is found.”
+He has the father say: “We had to celebrate and be glad, because your brother was dead and is alive again.
+He was lost and is found.”
 Christ says: Forget the hypocritical judging and bookkeeping.
-The name of the game from now on is God’s redemption and resurrection unto newness of life.11 Has the Lord done that for you?
+The name of the game from now on is God’s redemption and resurrection unto newness of life.11 That’s the best news!
+Has the Lord done that for you?

 Notes (various translations): 1 Our Daily Bread, July 22, 2020.
 2 Isaiah 59:2-4.
 3 Judges 17:6; 21:25.
 4 Matt 5:22.
 5 Matt 15:19.
 6 See Romans 3:9-20.
 7 Col 2:14.
 8 Mal 4:2.
 9 Exodus 6:6; 15:13; Deut 7:8; 9:26; 13:5; 15:15; 21:8; 24:18.
 10 Col 1:13–14.
 11 Luke 15:11-32 and comments by Eugene Peterson.